-Janene Candalot, CMHC is the Program Manager of Vantage Point, the First Episode Psychosis Program, and the Youth Crisis Team.
+Janene Candalot, CMHC is the Program Manager of Vantage Point, the First Episode Psychosis Program, and the Bridge team.
 She has been working as a clinician for over 12 years.
 She enjoys working with kids and families individually and in family therapy.
 Janene is trained in: Communication, Relationship, and Trauma focused therapy, using EMDR, Trauma focused CBT, DBT, Motivational Interviewing CBT, Play Therapy, Sand Tray, and Neuro Cognitive Remediation modalities.
 “I spent 8 years working for the Department of Corrections before coming to Wasatch Mental Health.
 I have completely immersed myself in working and children and families and have a passion for trauma informed care.”

 Some career highlights include doing intensive in-home Family Preservation work as well as co-facilitating the Alphabet Soup Group (a group for LGBTQ teens).
 Janene loves to cook and her dream is to someday own and run her own food truck or restaurant.
+She speaks fluent Mandarin Chinese.

-J. Craig Limb, LCSW is the Program Supervisor for the PREP Team at Wasatch Mental Health.
+J. Craig Limb, LCSW is the Program Supervisor for the PREP Team and the BRIDGE team at Wasatch Mental Health.
 He obtained his Bachelor’s Degree from Utah Valley University (UVSC at the time) in Behavioral Science with an emphasis in Psychology and went on to obtain a Master’s Degree in Social Work from the University of Utah.
 Craig has worked in the mental health field for almost 18 years and has worked in various positions at Wasatch for over ten years.
 Prior to his current position, he worked as the Liaison for the Utah State Hospital, a Crisis Worker, and the Team Lead for the Bridge Team (an Assertive Community Treatment team).
 He has also worked as an outpatient therapist and domestic violence treatment team member at Wasatch.
 He has had two passions in his career, working with people that have severe and persistent mental illness and providing domestic violence treatment.
 He has served on local and State coalitions for domestic violence treatment providers and has presented at multiple local, Regional, State, and International conferences on topics related to treatment interventions for interpersonal violence treatment, development of emotional closeness, and other treatment interventions.

 “When you can’t control what is happening, challenge yourself to control they way you respond to what’s happening.
 That’s where your power is.” –source unknown